What Does a Land Surveyor Do? A Complete Guide

 Quick Answer

+What does a surveyor do?
 A land surveyor is a licensed professional who measures, maps, and establishes property boundaries and land features.
-They use GPS receivers, total stations, drones, and laser scanners to collect precise measurements.
-In Florida, surveyors must hold a Professional Surveyor and Mapper (PSM) license issued by the state.
+They use GPS receivers, total stations, drones, and laser scanners to produce certified legal documents — boundary maps, topographic plans, and ALTA surveys — that protect property rights and enable construction.
+In Florida, surveyors must hold a Professional Surveyor and Mapper (PSM) license.
+Apex Surveying provides licensed PSM services across all 67 Florida counties.

 Whether you are buying your first home, planning a construction project, or settling a boundary dispute, chances are you will need a land surveyor.
 But what exactly does a land surveyor do?
 This guide covers the duties, tools, licensing requirements, and situations where hiring a surveyor is essential — with a focus on Florida-specific requirements.